ibexa/documentation-developer/docs/cookbook/listening_to_core_events.md

 ## Registering a Slot for a given Signal

-As described in the [SignalSlot documentation](../guide/repository.md#signal-slots), a lot is the eZ Platform equivalent of a Symfony event listener and must extend `eZ\Publish\Core\SignalSlot\Slot`.
+As described in the [SignalSlot documentation](../guide/repository.md#signal-slots), a Slot is the eZ Platform equivalent of a Symfony event listener and must extend `eZ\Publish\Core\SignalSlot\Slot`.

 A typical implementation is the following: